ImagicalMine/ImagicalMine/README.md

 - Some of the code in ImagicalMine is taken from the [iTXTech's](https://github.com/iTXTech) project.
 Code taken from [Genisys](https://github.com/iTXTech/Genisys) was used for a variety of bug fixes and patches and new feature updates.
 - Some of the code in ImagicalMine is taken from the [ClearSkyTeam's](https://github.com/ClearSkyTeam) project.
 Code taken from [ClearSky](https://github.com/ClearSkyTeam/ClearSky) was used for an experimental lag-free experience on ImagicalMine.

+## [CRITICAL]: Please remove XDebug first!

+You can comment out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug.
+There is also a switch under debug in pocketmine.yml to force enable xdebug.

 ## Can I test ImagicalMine before I download and use it?
 Sure, why not?
 Simply join one of the servers below to see what ImagicalMine can do!
 You'll be amazed!<br>